-These travel programs provide recipients $750 to help defray the cost of travel and registration fees to a scientific meeting where the awardee will present their research.
-All award winners are required to present their work at Lurie Cancer Center's Annual Symposium and Poster Session held July 2016.
-All the programs have the same deadlines, application and selection process.
-Reviewed by Faculty Committees, the awards are competitive with three application cycles each academic year: November, March and July.
-July 2017 Award Recipients
+We offer a number of travel programs that provide recipients $750 to help defray the cost of travel and registration fees to attend a scientific meeting and present their research.
+All entries are reviewed by faculty committees, and there are three application cycles each academic year: November, March and July.

-- No more than two applications per lab, each cycle will be accepted.
-The Principal Investigator (PI) should make a decision which two applications should be submitted for a travel scholarship.
+No more than two applications per lab, each cycle will be accepted.
+The principal investigator should make a decision which two applications should be submitted for a travel scholarship.

 All applications will be evaluated on the following criteria: